usegalaxy-eu/branding/README.md

 ## Freiburg Galaxy

 - Use this anywhere you refer to the Freiburg Galaxy Team, e.g. any articles/training activities produced by the Freiburg Galaxy Team.
-- Do not use this when referring to the collective team.
+- Do not use this when referring to a broader community.

 Light Background                                       | Dark Background
 ----------------------------------------               | ----